Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Model optimization: Results and discussion

-{We consider a mix of amorphous carbon and silicate grains in a mass ratio of $1:3$ for the inner disk.
-The absence of the 10 $\mu$m silicate emission band in the Spitzer spectra of T Cha was earlier interpreted as the absence of the small silicate grains in the inner disk.
+We considered a mix of amorphous carbon and silicate grains in a mass ratio of $1:3$ for the inner disk.
+The absence of the 10 $\mu$m silicate emission band in the Spitzer spectra of T Cha was previously interpreted as the absence of the small silicate grains in the inner disk.
 O13 found a lower limit of 5 $\mu$m for the size of the silicate grains in their modelling.
-We directly adopt the size range for the silicate grains as $5-1000$ $\mu$m and that for the amorphous carbon grains as $0.01-1000$ $\mu$m in our model from O13.
-Both the grain population follow} an MRN type power-law size distribution with a slope of $-3.5$.
-We also do not include PAHs in the inner disk since {O13} found no PAH emission from the inner disk in their mid-IR interferometric data.
-Also, {from the analyses of the JWST MIRI-IFU slices, \cite{Bajaj+2024} reported} the PAH emission to be more extended {than the continuum} and seems to trace the outer regions {of the disk}.
+We directly adopted the size range of $5-1000$ $\mu$m for the silicate grains and as $0.01-1000$ $\mu$m for that of amorphous carbon grains in our model from O13.
+Both the grain population follow an MRN type power-law size distribution with a slope of $-3.5$.
+We did not include PAHs in the inner disk since O13 found no PAH emission from the inner disk in their MIR interferometric data.
+Also, from the analyses of the JWST MIRI-IFU slices by \cite{Bajaj+2024}, the PAH emission is more extended than the continuum and seems to trace the outer regions of the disk.

-We reduce the dust mass in the inner disk {compared to that in O13} in order to match the $5-9$ $\mu$m continuum in the JWST spectrum, which is a factor of {$\sim$3} lower than that in the Spitzer spectrum. {The} reduction of the dust mass in the inner disk results in an effective lowering of the scale height, due to a decrease in the opacity {and thus increased the outer disk irradiation, which is expected to interpret the observed `see-saw' variability}. {Note that the puffed-up rim may no longer be optically thick, due to its reduced dust mass, and hence the shadowed region may contribute considerably to the visible thermal emission in $5-9$ $\mu$m.
+We reduced the dust mass in the inner disk compared to that in O13 in order to match the $5-9$ $\mu$m continuum in the JWST spectrum, which is a factor of $\sim$3 lower than that in the Spitzer spectrum.
+The reduction of the dust mass in the inner disk results in an effective lowering of the scale height, due to a decrease in the opacity and, thus, it increased the outer disk irradiation, which was expected to help interpret the observed `see-saw' variability.
+We note that the puffed-up rim may no longer be optically thick, due to its reduced dust mass, and, hence, the shadowed region might contribute considerably to the visible thermal emission in $5-9$ $\mu$m.
 Hence, we varied the dust mass in both the puffed-up rim and the shadowed region.
-We find that dust masses of $1.2\times10^{-12}$ $M_\sun$ within the puffed-up rim and of $1.9\times10^{-11}$ $M_\sun$ in the shadowed region of the inner disk accounts well for the 5-9 $\mu$m JWST continuum.}
+We find that dust masses of $1.2\times10^{-12}$ $M_\sun$ within the puffed-up rim and of $1.9\times10^{-11}$ $M_\sun$ in the shadowed region of the inner disk accounts well for the 5-9 $\mu$m JWST continuum.

-\subsubsection{Outer disk {geometry and dust distribution}}
+\subsubsection{Outer disk geometry and dust distribution}